State Assembly Elections exit poll: How accurate are exit polls?

-Exit polls are voters view taken post-voting.
-It is taken just after voter walks out of polling booth.
-Accuracy of exit poll always remains a subject of uncertainty.
-Exit polls provide a rough idea of voters’ mood and basic step to predict results of elections.
+Hence, the accuracy of exit polls always remain a subject of uncertainty.
+The exit polls provide just a rough idea of voters’ mood and basic step to predict results of elections.

 When exit polls went wrong